intel-lab-lkp/linux/Documentation/admin-guide/mm/hugetlbpage.rst

 		hugepage_alloc_threads=8

-	Note that this parameter only applies to non-gigantic huge pages. default_hugepagesz
+	Note that this parameter only applies to non-gigantic huge pages.

+hugepage_split_ratio
+    Controls the threshold for two-phase hugepage allocation.
+    When the total number of reserved hugepages (huge_reserved_pages) exceeds (totalram_pages * hugepage_split_ratio / 100), the hugepage allocation process
+    during boot is split into two batches.

+    Default value is 90, meaning the two-phase allocation is triggered when reserved hugepages exceed 90% of total system RAM.
+    The value can be adjusted via the kernel command line parameter "hugepage_split_ratio=".
+Valid range is 1 to 99.

+default_hugepagesz
 	Specify the default huge page size.
 This parameter can only be specified once on the command line.  default_hugepagesz can